 The Sheriff's Office is also conducting a parallel investigation involving the disappearance of another McCloud resident, Ms. Karen Knechtel Mero, who was 27 at the time of her disappearance, also during 1997, and also from the McCloud area, said Giannini.

-Those with information about Hannah's case or Karen's case are urged to contact Detective Jeff Moser of the Siskiyou County Sheriff's Office at 530-842-8764.
+Page 2 of 2 - Those with information about Hannah's case or Karen's case are urged to contact Detective Jeff Moser of the Siskiyou County Sheriff's Office at 530-842-8764.
 Calls may also be made to the SCSO 24-hour Dispatch Center at 530-841-2900.